 In short, truly forgiven people are forgiving people.
-"Receiving [His] pardon is an amazing privilege, but it comes with a corresponding responsibility, extending pardon to others."
-Forgiven sinners forgive sinners.
-Forgiving other is a proof that testifies to our own saving experience.
-If that's the case, then it is true that only forgiving people will stand before the throne of God forgiven in the end, not because they earned His forgiveness by their act of forgiving but because His forgiveness of them prompted the fruit of forgiving others in their lives.
-As Paul said, you are to be "forgiving one another, as God in Christ forgave you" (Ephesians 4:32).
-In this way, God's forgiveness and our forgiveness of others is inextricably linked.
-And if that is the correct interpretation (which most commentators suggest), then the apparent discrepancy vanishes.
+"Receiving [His] pardon is an amazing privilege, but it comes with a corresponding responsibility, extending pardon to others."27 Forgiven sinners forgive sinners.
+Forgiving others is a proof that testifies to our own saving experience.
+If that's the case, then it is true that only forgiving people will stand before the throne of God forgiven in the end, not because they earned His forgiveness by their act of forgiving but because His forgiveness of them prompted the fruit of forgiving others in their lives.28 As Paul said, you are to be "forgiving one another, as God in Christ forgave you" (Ephesians 4:32).
+In this way, God's forgiveness and our forgiveness of others is inextricably linked.29 And if that is the correct interpretation (which most commentators suggest), then the apparent discrepancy vanishes.

 What doesn't vanish, however, is the sense that God takes sin very seriously.
+This is why the next petition is for God to

+"Lead Us Not Into Temptation..."

-This is why the next petition is for God to "lead us not into temptation..."
-Next time we will deal with that one and look at one of the greatest temptations we face, the temptation to worry.
-But the fact that God takes sin so seriously also helps us understand why Jesus came.
+The fact that God takes sin so seriously also helps us understand why Jesus came.